absolunet/pleaz/documentation/project-setup/platform/php/magento2.md

 >
 > My Domain URL is `myproject.test`
 >
-> My Docker image database is `mysql:5.7`
+> My Docker image database is `mariadb:10.2`
 >
-> My Docker image Elasticsearch is `docker.elastic.co/elasticsearch/elasticsearch:7.7.1`
+> My Docker image Elasticsearch is `magento/magento-cloud-docker-elasticsearch:7.9-1.2.2`
 >
-> My Docker image Redis is `redis:latest`
+> My Docker image Redis is `redis:6.0`
 >
-> My Docker image RabbitMQ is `rabbitmq:3-management`
+> My Docker image RabbitMQ is `rabbitmq:3.8`

 It will look like: